chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 }
 ```

-{{ echo |> markdown }}I was pleasantly surprised to notice the `nextOffset` property was provided, making it very easy to grab every item.
-What’s also nice is that this API returns an icon for the game, so I was able to "decorate" the dialog box you see when clicking a game title!{{ /echo }}
+I was pleasantly surprised to notice the `nextOffset` property was provided, making it very easy to grab every item.
+What’s also nice is that this API returns an icon for the game, so I was able to “decorate” the dialog box you see when clicking a game title!
 {{ /expander }}

 And I keep all the tokens and database IDs secret in my `.env` file. 🤫